Nithur-M/work-from-anywhere/developer-jobs.md

                 <text>0 days ago</text>
                 </td>
                 <td width="100" rowspan="2">
-                <a href="https://jobs.lever.co/bluecoding/b964ae53-0019-456f-bf67-a1c0183a8db7" align="right" target="_blank">Apply</a>
+                <a href="https://jobs.lever.co/bluecoding/72ff027c-724c-4a32-ae9b-d1aeced78cd2" align="right" target="_blank">Apply</a>
                 </td>
             </tr>
             <tr>
                 <td colspan="3">
                 <details><summary>Description</summary>
                 <div><i style="font-size: 18px">Do you want to earn a salary in USD?&nbsp;</i></div><div><i style="font-size: 18px">Would you like to work from wherever you want?</i></div><div><i style="font-size: 18px">Would you like to be a part of the leading next-gen software developers?&nbsp;</i></div><div><br></div><div><b style="font-size: 24px">Hi, you finally found us!</b><span style="font-size: 24px">&nbsp;</span></div><div><br></div><div><b style="font-size: 24px">Why work at Blue Coding?</b><span style="font-size: 24px">&nbsp;</span></div><div><br></div><div>At Blue Coding we specialize in hiring excellent developers and amazing people from all over Latin America and other parts of the world.
 For the past 10 years, we’ve helped cutting-edge companies in the United States and Canada -both large and small, build great development teams and develop great products.
 Online shops, digital agencies, SaaS providers, and software consulting firms are a few of our clients.
 Our team of over 100 engineers is distributed in more than 10 countries across the Americas.
 We are a fully remote company working with a wide array of technologies and have expertise in every stage of the software development process.&nbsp;&nbsp;</div><div><br></div><div>Our team is highly connected, united, and culturally diverse, and our collaborators are involved in many initiatives around the world, from wildlife preservation to volunteering at local charities.
 We also participate in group activities like movie nights, trivia, and meme competitions.
-We stand for honesty, fairness, respect, efficiency, hard work, and cooperation.</div><div><br></div><div><b style="font-size: 18px">What are we looking for?</b></div><div><br></div><div><span style="font-size: 16px">In this opportunity, we are looking for a Back-end Developer to work with one of our foreign clients, who is a market leader in the consultation, design, procurement, implementation, and ongoing managed services for technology services for mid to large global enterprises.
-As a Telecom Managed Service company, they partner with over 300 service providers globally to help customers with technology design and find the best solutions to meet their needs.
-This Software Developer will be responsible for using C# to compose, compile,</span><span style="font-size: 16px;"> and test programs and applications to provide cellular cost optimization services to enterprises.
-Also, will join the client's talented A-team with a shared commitment to reducing their clients’ monthly cell phone bills while making it easier to manage their mobile device inventory and services.</span></div><div><br></div><div><span style="font-size: 16px">If you are independent, a great communicator, a problem solver, and have strong attention to detail, this is a great fit for you!
-Our jobs are fully remote – as long as you have the skills and can get the work done well, you can work anywhere in the listed countries you want.</span></div><div><span style="font-size: 16px">If you have the skills and can get the job done, join us and work from anywhere you want!</span></div><h3>Here are some of the exciting day-to-day challenges you will face in this role:</h3><li>Build new applications that will increase value to clients.
-Write clean, high-quality, high-performance, maintainable code. </li><li>Develop and support software, including applications, database integration, interfaces, and new functionality enhancements. </li><li>Analyze existing program logic to identify causes of program malfunctions; modify program logic to eliminate problems or increase operational efficiency. </li><li>Collaborate with internal and external stakeholders to understand user needs. </li><li>Support test and deployment of new products and features. </li><li>Shape our product and deliver new features monthly, improving our effectiveness and making our users happier. </li><li>Maintain knowledge of trends and developments in related areas of technology and programming.</li>,<h3>You will shine if you have:</h3><li>2+ years of experience in software development</li><li>Extensive knowledge of C# and .NET frameworks. </li><li>Thorough understanding of design, testing, and modification of programs and applications. </li><li>Proficiency with or the ability to quickly learn the technologies, coding, and programming languages used in the organization. </li><li>Demonstrated experience in writing excellent code to solve complex business problems and process automation. </li><li>Excellent problem-solving and analytical skills. </li><li>Excellent organizational skills and attention to detail. </li><li>Excellent time management skills.</li>,<h3>It wouldn't hurt if you also have:</h3><li>Knowledge of Reveal BI. </li><li>Knowledge of other coding languages and systems, such as Ruby/Rails</li>,<h3>Here are some of the perks we offer you:</h3><li>Salary in USD</li><li>Long-term</li><li>Flexible schedule (within US Time zones)</li><li>100% Remote</li><div><b style="font-size: 24px">Hey, you are still here!</b><span style="font-size: 24px">&nbsp;</span></div><div><br></div><div>So, let us ask a few questions.
+We stand for honesty, fairness, respect, efficiency, hard work, and cooperation.</div><div><br></div><div><b style="font-size: 24px;">What are we looking for?</b></div><div><br></div><div>In this opportunity, we are looking for a Software Developer to work with one of our foreign clients, who is a market leader in the consultation, design, procurement, implementation, and ongoing managed services for technology services for mid to large global enterprises.
+As a Telecom Managed Service company, they partner with over 300 service providers globally to help customers with technology design and find the best solutions to meet their needs.</div><div><br></div><div>As a Software Developer, you will use coding languages to write, compile, and test programs and applications aimed at delivering cellular cost optimization services for enterprises.
+Joining our client's team, you will be dedicated to helping reduce their clients' monthly cell phone bills and simplifying the management of their mobile device inventory and services.</div><div><br></div><div>If you are independent, a great communicator, a problem solver, and have strong attention to detail, this is a great fit for you!
+Our jobs are fully remote – as long as you have the skills and can get the work done well, you can work anywhere in the listed countries you want.</div><div><br></div><div>If you have the skills and can get the job done, join us and work from anywhere you want!</div><h3>Here are some of the exciting day-to-day challenges you will face in this role:</h3><li>Build new applications that will increase clients' value.
+Write clean, high-quality, high-performance, maintainable code. </li><li>Develop and support software, including applications, database integration, interfaces, and new functionality enhancements. </li><li>Analyze existing program logic to identify causes of program malfunctions; modify program logic to eliminate problems or increase the program's operational efficiency. </li><li>Collaborate with internal and external stakeholders to understand user needs. </li><li>Support test and deployment of new products and features. </li><li>Shape our product and deliver new features monthly, improving our effectiveness and making our users happier. </li><li>Maintain knowledge of trends and developments in related areas of technology and programming.</li>,<h3>You will shine if you have:</h3><li>Bachelor's degree in Computer Science or a related field, or equivalent work experience.</li><li>3+ of related work experience.</li><li>Extensive knowledge of coding languages and systems.</li><li>Expertise in developing front-end UX using CSS3, HTML5, and Bootstrap, and delivering content from MSSQL via Ruby on Rails.</li><li>Strong understanding of design, testing, and modification of programs and applications.</li><li>Proficiency in the technologies, coding, and programming languages used in the organization.</li><li>Proven experience in writing high-quality code to solve complex business problems and automate processes.</li><li>Excellent problem-solving and analytical skills.</li><li>Strong organizational skills and attention to detail.</li><li>Effective time management skills.</li><li>Proficiency with Microsoft Office Suite and related software.</li>,<h3>Here are some of the perks we offer you:</h3><li>Salary in USD</li><li>Long-term</li><li>Flexible schedule (within US Time zones)</li><li>100% Remote</li><div><b style="font-size: 24px">Hey, you are still here!</b><span style="font-size: 24px">&nbsp;</span></div><div><br></div><div>So, let us ask a few questions.
 Do you like working in a friendly environment?
 Are you fluent in English?
 Do you have a strong work ethic, are detail-oriented and have an ownership mentality?
 And most importantly do you love music and puppies?
 If so, then what are you waiting for?
 Come join our team and become part of this awesome company!
 We will be expecting you.</div>
                 </details>
                 </td>
             </tr>,<tr>